Divine and demonic

-Since this is self-explanatory, I am going to give you the Sanskrit terms and their full definitions taken from A Brief Sanskrit Glossary of the words that have more than one meaning.
+Since this is self-explanatory, I am going to give you the Sanskrit terms and the full definitions of the words that have more than one meaning, taken from A Brief Sanskrit Glossary.

 Fearlessness.
 Abhaya(m): “Without fear;” fearlessness; a state of steadfastness in which one is not swayed by fear of any kind; absence of fear.